 How to Fertilize Brugmansias

-Young brugmansia can take 2 to3 years to flower from a hybrid cross.
+Young brugmansia can take two to three years to flower from a hybrid cross.
 Most nurseries sell them ready to bloom, but if you are self-propagating, your young plant will need special care.
 Besides the macro-nutrients your young plant needs:

-You can find these in a good all-purpose plant food starters.
+You can find these in a good, all-purpose, plant food starter.
 These are easy to apply either as a foliar drench or watered into soil.
 When young plants are ready to repot, use a time-release fertilizer mixed into the soil for slow, gradual nutrient release.